RichardJohnNowell/Only-Analog-secondhand-records-/README.md

 </div>
 The OA opinions page gives a description of the technology and thoughts about only using analog formats.
 The page is provided for casual interest and some of its views are taken from articles on the web.
-Images show a record stall that was taken by me of Payback Records.
+Images show a record stall that was taken by me from Payback Records.
 A picture of boxes of singles was taken by me at the Rockshop.

 ### Contact